-All vapes work on the same premise: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
+The same premise applies to all vapes: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
 The user then inhales the vapor through a small mouthpiece.

 The levels of power in a vape mod generally dictate the ease of use, as well as the experience required to safely operate them.

 Low power: pod vapes, vape pens, e-cigarettes, AIOs (all-in-ones)